Does your business need a knowledge base? Yes.

 Now that you’ve figured out what you should be writing about and what points you should get across, it’s time to actually write the articles.
 Here, you should make sure you stick to some basics and you actually follow through on your plans.

 1) Talk like your users talk.
 Do not use over-the-top words or technical jargon in your articles.
 Find out what customers call the feature you are writing about (using search terms in GA or by reading tickets) and use those words in the article and its title.

 2) Be straightforward.
 Your articles need to be easy to scan through and understandable in just one read.
 The title and subtitles should cover what you are trying to say.
 If you are interested in making things look good, personalize the design, not the content (take a cue from Amazon).

 3) Feature trumps benefits.
-When you write for your support portal, make sure you’re not using marketing language.
+When you write for your support portal, remember that you are not trying to sell.
 A solution article is written to help, not to convince.
 So your articles should talk about the nitty-gritty of the features more and benefits less.

 4) Treat every article as a mini-onboarding process.
 Start by explaining the feature in simple words.
 Then, use an example to show what the customer can do once she follows your instructions.
 This way, even if the setup process is elaborate, users will stick to it till the end.

 5) Bullets and tables are your best friends.
 Needless to say, formatting solution articles is extremely important.
-Clearly differentiate your titles and subtitles.
+Clearly, differentiate your titles and subtitles.
 Split different sections using a horizontal line.
-Put action items in each step so it’s easy for readers to skim.
+Bold the action items in each step so it’s easy for readers to skim.

 6) Always state the prerequisites.
 Don’t make it hard for users to find out what a feature cannot do.
 If your app doesn’t run on IE, say it.
 If this feature is only in the highest plan, say it.
 You will save yourself from a getting a lot of grief by being upfront.